-So, you have transformed that top notch business idea into reality, but where do you go from there?
-How are you going to get critical mass of customers that you need to start growing your venture?
-Hi, My name is Francisco, and I am the owner of Planet Marketing, a Digital marketing agency.
+So, you have transformed that top-notch business idea into reality, but where do you go from there?
+How are you going to get the critical mass of customers that you need to start growing your venture?
+Hi, My name is Francisco, and I am the owner of Planet Marketing, a digital marketing agency.
 My company specializes in Facebook Ads, Google Ads and remarketing.
 I have been doing what I do for decades, and in that time, I have helped quite a number of startups achieve growth through Facebook Ads.
 If that is what you are looking for, then you have come to the right place.
 In this article, I am going to;

 - Show you new businesses should invest in Facebook Ads Marketing.

 - Put you in the correct mind-frame for creating Facebook Ads.